Donations made here will go towards providing epilepsy education to children and teachers in schools in Simcoe County.

-Donate directly to the #PurplePumpkinProjectOfSimcoeCounty by clicking the button below.
-We’re registered with the CRA, and your gift will be tax deductible; your contribution helps us maintain the support that we are able to provide throughout Simcoe County.
+Donate directly to the Purple Pumpkin Project; Money raised will go towards providing epilepsy and seizure first-aid education to local classrooms.
+We’re registered with the CRA, and your gift of $20 or more will be tax deductible.

 Start a Best Decorated Purple Pumpkin contest in your office and auction them off to clients or colleagues.